agg1/tinycms/content/tos-manual.md

 [^cpp-singlepass]: It is unknown if a compiler can be implemented as single-pass design for and with C++, and this could explain the [abysmal compile-time performance and memory usage](https://www.google.com/search?q=g%2B%2B+memory+usage) of C++ compilers.

-Menioned approaches of tinyfront system and bootstrappable.org do not conflict with each other, but strictness of acceptance criteria varies slightly with either.
+Mentioned approaches of tinyfront system and bootstrappable.org do not conflict with each other, but strictness of acceptance criteria varies slightly with either.
 Relying upon a clean bootstrapping chain implies some important [software portability](https://en.wikipedia.org/wiki/Software_portability#Source_code_portability) issues were coped with appropriately in any case.
 And with either approach gcc/binutils can be bootstrapped, with bootstrappable.org this being mandatory, and with a complete tinyfront system profile GNU toolchain remaining optional.

 # Portability and Test Coverage
 To ensure system integration test-coverage of any test-vector a **complete** system must compile and boot with a "full source bootstrapping" workflow.